CEED/libCEED/doc/sphinx/source/api/CeedVector.rst

 CeedVector
 **************************************

-CeedVectors constitute the main data structure and serve as input/output for CeedOperators.
+A `CeedVector` constitutes the main data structure and serves as input/output for the :ref:`CeedOperator`\s.

 Basic vector operations
 ======================================